Hassan950/OudBackEnd/README.md

 * `FBClientID` and `FBClientSecret`: Are used for signing up with facebook.
 * `GoogleClientID` and `GoogleClientSecret`: Are used for signing up with google.
 * `SENDGRID_API_KEY`: The api key for sending emails through sendgrid
+* `Firebase_Service_Acc`: This object has credentials of firebase that is used for pushing notifications.
+More Details Here [Add Firebase to your JavaScript project](https://firebase.google.com/docs/web/setup)
 * `db`: Your database path
   > Eg: `"mongodb://localhost:27017/YourCollection"` If you're hosting on your localhost server.
 * `PORT`: Your api hosting port